4. Merge and delete

 Once we are fully running on sava:1.3, we can decommission the old, over-engineered sava:1.2.
 We do this by updating the deployment again, this time to remove the sava:1.2 blueprint, effectively deleting all deployed sava:1.2 services.

-Note that we won’t be able to remove any service unless its weight is first set to 0%.
+Vamp prevents you from removing a service unless its weight is first set to 0%.

 Delete using the Vamp UI